TheNameisNavin/TheNameisNavin.github.io/README.md

 # TheNameisNavin.github.io
-This is my professional website.
+This is my professional website and my digital portfolio.